-- 1. Have you agreed with your school to act as a Lead worker representative for your school? - 2.
-Have you been provided with information and training in relation to the role of lead worker representative if you are new to the role? - 3.
+- 1. Have you agreed with your school to act as a Lead worker representative for your school?
+(Process for agreeing on lead worker representative/s in schools to be agreed centrally and implemented locally). - 2.
+Have you been provided with information and training in relation to the role of lead worker representative?
+(Training for this role is currently being explored with the HSA). - 3.
 Are you keeping up to date with the latest COVID-19 advice from Government? - 4.
 Are you aware of the signs and symptoms of COVID-19? - 5.
 Do you know how the virus is spread? - 6.
 Do you know how to help prevent the spread of COVID-19? - 7.
 Have you watched and do you understand the online Induction Training provided by the Department of Education before returning to school? - 8.
 Are you helping in keeping your fellow workers up to date with the latest COVID-19 advice from Government? - 9.
 Have you completed the COVID-19 return-to-work form and given it to your school?
-(Department template Return-to-Work form available) - 10.
-Are you aware of the control measures your school has put in place to minimise the risk of you and others being exposed to COVID-19?
-(Checklist for School Management available) - 11.
-Did your school consult with you when putting control measures in place?
-Control measures have been agreed centrally between the Department and education partners.
-Consultation at school level should take place on any specific local arrangements necessary to implement the protocol
+(Department template Return-to-Work form available) - 10.Are you aware of the control measures your school has put in place to minimise the risk of you and others being exposed to COVID-19?
+(Checklist for School Management available) - 11.Did your school consult with you when putting control measures in place?
+Control measures will be agreed centrally between the Department and education partners.
+Consultation at school level should take place on any specific local arrangements necessary to implement the protocol - 12.Have you a means of regular communication with the person with overall responsibility for the school COVID-19 plan? - 13.Are you co-operating with your school to make sure these control measures are maintained? - 14.Have you familiarised yourself with the cleaning requirements needed to help prevent cross contamination?
+(Checklist for Cleaning and Disinfection available) - 15.Have you been asked to walk around and check that the control measures are in place and are being maintained? - 16.Are you reporting immediately to the person with overall responsibility for the school COVID-19 plan any problems, areas of non-compliance or defects that you see? - 17.Are you keeping a record of any problems, areas of non-compliance or defects and what action was taken to remedy the issue? - 18.Are you familiar with what to do in the event of someone developing the symptoms of COVID-19 while at school?

-- 12. Have you a means of regular communication with the person with overall responsibility for the school COVID-19 plan? - 13.
-Are you co-operating with your school to make sure these control measures are maintained? - 14.
-Have you familiarised yourself with the cleaning requirements needed to help prevent cross contamination?
-(Checklist for Cleaning and Disinfection available) - 15.
-Have you been asked to walk around and check that the control measures are in place and are being maintained? - 16.
-Are you reporting immediately to the person with overall responsibility for the school COVID-19 plan any problems, areas of non-compliance or defects that you see? - 17.
-Are you keeping a record of any problems, areas of non-compliance or defects and what action was taken to remedy the issue? - 18.
-Are you familiar with what to do in the event of someone developing the symptoms of COVID-19 while at school? - 19.
-Are you co-operating with your school in identifying an isolation area and a safe route to that area?
-(Checklist for dealing with suspected case of COVID-19 available) - 20.
-Are you helping in the management of someone developing symptoms of COVID-19 while at school? - 21.Once the affected person has left the school, are you helping in assessing what follow-up action is needed? - 22.
-Are you helping in maintaining the contact log? - 23.
-Have you been made aware of any changes to the emergency plans or first aid procedures for your school? - 24.
-Are you making yourself available to fellow staff to listen to any COVID-19 control concerns or suggestions they may have? - 25.
-Are you raising those control concerns or suggestions with your school and feeding back the response to the worker who raised the issue? - 26.
-Are you aware of the availability of the Spectrum Life Wellbeing Together Programme?
+- 19.Are you co-operating with your school in identifying an isolation area and a safe route to that area?
+(Checklist for dealing with suspected case of COVID-19 available) - 20.Are you helping in the management of someone developing symptoms of COVID-19 while at school? - 21.Once the affected person has left the school, are you helping in assessing what follow-up action is needed? - 22.
+Are you helping in maintaining the contact log? - 23.Have you been made aware of any changes to the emergency plans or first aid procedures for your school? - 24.Are you making yourself available to fellow staff to listen to any COVID-19 control concerns or suggestions they may have? - 25.Are you raising those control concerns or suggestions with your school and feeding back the response to the worker who raised the issue? - 26.Are you aware of the availability of the Spectrum Life Wellbeing Together Programme?